When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Breastfeeding moms need an additional 450 to 500 kcals daily, resulting in approximately 2,500 kcals a day.
+• Boost your intake: Breastfeeding moms typically need an additional 450 to 500 kcals daily, totaling around 2,500 kcals depending on activity levels.

 How Many Calories Do I Need When Breastfeeding?